MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acpitabl/ne-acpitabl-_acpi_pld_panel.md

 ## -description

+Describes panel surface bits 67:69.

 ## -enum-fields

 ### -field AcpiPldPanelTop

+Value is 0.

 ### -field AcpiPldPanelBottom

+Value is 1.

 ### -field AcpiPldPanelLeft

+Value is 2.

 ### -field AcpiPldPanelRight

+Value is 3.

 ### -field AcpiPldPanelFront

+Value is 4.

 ### -field AcpiPldPanelBack

+Value is 5.

 ### -field AcpiPldPanelUnknown

+Value is 6.

 ## -remarks